CleytonBonamigo/share-twitter/README.md

 this is a pacjage that provides an easy and fast integration of Twitter.

-For now, it's not possible to upload files with API V2, that's why it's a combination of them
+For now, it's not possible to upload files with API V2, that's why it's a combination of them.

 ## Installation
-First you need to add the component to you composer.json
+First you need to add the component to you composer.json.
 ```
 composer require cleytonbonamigo/twitter-share
 ```